Studying Abroad in Rome - John Felice Rome Center

 When we arrived to the Rome Campus, located about a 20-minute drive north of the Vatican on Monte Mario, in the Balduina neighborhood, the staff was well prepared for our arrival.
 Just like an orientation at university, we were given all kinds of information related to the campus and to Rome, and a schedule of activities before classes started.
 We would have seminars on personal safety, Italian culture, and getting around Rome.
 We were encouraged to get off of campus as much as possible and to really experience being in Rome.
 I appreciated this approach.
 While it was very reassuring and convenient to have the Rome Center as a home base, the purpose of studying abroad is mainly to get out of your comfort zone.
 So even though it was intimidating at first, I very quickly began adventuring into the city on my own, and finding my way around.

-At the time, like many of my peers I had just gotton my first smartphone, but because it was locked, I was unable to use it as a phone except on wi-fi.
+At the time, like many of my peers, I had just gotten my first smartphone.
+However because it was locked, I was unable to use it as a phone except when on wi-fi.
 While it probably seemed annoying at the time, I now understand what a gift that was.
 It meant that when we left campus, we couldn’t take our apps with us.
 We couldn’t look up directions on the map; we couldn’t see what time the bus was coming.
 We weren’t taking car-sharing services.
-On campus, there was only wi-fi in the library and a small computer room, meaning that when we were hanging out, we were actually hanging out with each other.
-We weren’t just collectively sitting together, each person scrolling through their social media.
+On campus, there was only wi-fi in the library and a small computer room.
+This meant that when we were hanging out anywhere else on- or -off campus, we were actually hanging out with each other.
+We weren’t just collectively sitting together, each person scrolling through their own social media.
 I feel like this gave us back a glimpse of the old days before technology had infiltrated every aspect of our lives.
 I am incredibly grateful, and incredibly nostalgic, for that.

 After that first week of classes, there was a weekend orientation trip outside of Rome.
 In the three semesters that I studied abroad, our trips took us around the regions of Toscana, Campania, and Umbria.